CreativePenguin/newbie-ed-2018/README.md

 ## Installing Things
 Installing all the necessary components can be quite frustrating, feel free to bring your laptop in and ask an oldbie for help.

+Note that WPILib for 2018 has not been released yet, so as a result, a some of these installations cannot be done yet (unless you want to use last year's version)

 [Install JDK Guide](https://docs.oracle.com/en/java/javase/11/install/overview-jdk-installation.html#GUID-8677A77F-231A-40F7-98B9-1FD0B48C346A) The official Oracle guide to install java 11

 [Install JDK](https://www.oracle.com/technetwork/java/javase/downloads/jdk11-downloads-5066655.html) A direct link to the jdk

-[Install Visual Studio](https://wpilib.screenstepslive.com/s/currentCS/m/79833/l/932382-installing-vs-code) Visual Studio is the IDE that we use *uses beta-test installation, should be updated*
+[Install Visual Studio](https://wpilib.screenstepslive.com/s/currentCS/m/79833/l/932382-installing-vs-code) Visual Studio is the IDE that we use *uses alpha-test installation, should be updated*

 [Install First Update Suite](https://wpilib.screenstepslive.com/s/currentCS/m/getting_started/l/599670-installing-the-frc-update-suite-all-languages) FIRST Update Suite gives you the proper applications to use robot code *Needs to be updated*